PpranayY2003/Braille_Auto_Correct/README.md

 # Braille Auto-Correct and Suggestion System

-This is <b>Pranay Malhotra's</b> submission for the Thinkerbell Labs Software Intern Task.

 ## <b>Description</b>

 This project implements a basic auto-correct and suggestion system for Braille input typed via a standard QWERTY keyboard.
 The system accepts sequences of Braille dot key combinations (mapped to QWERTY keys) and returns the closest matching word(s) from a predefined dictionary.